svodnik/ajaxproxy/README.md

   // return ((req.headers.origin === 'http://www.example.com') ||
   //         (req.headers.origin === 'https://www.example.com'));
 ```
-  - In the `apiOptions` object, specify the target host URL as the value for `target`.
+  - In the `apiOptions` object, specify the URL of the web service you're connecting to as the value for `target`.

 ```js
   var apiOptions = {